 Closet getting too crowded?

-We’re going to show you the best places to sell your used or new designer clothes for cash on the internet.
+And we are going to show you the best places to sell your used or new designer clothes for cash on the internet.

 But first, let me share a few interesting stats.